carlynorama/USDHelloWorld/README.md

 Repo for learning about the OpenUSD "fileformat".
 A "Universal Scene Description", OpenUSD both provides a specification (through the code structure) for how to save information on disk, but also a runtime API to weave together complex interlocking information.

+For more info and to get help: <https://forum.aousd.org/>

 Related Projects: [SketchPad](https://github.com/carlynorama/SketchPad) | [GHActionsForOpenUSD](https://github.com/carlynorama/GHActionsForOpenUSD)

 USD, unlike other "file formats", has a a mission to provide NON DESTRUCTIVE compilation of information.
 That makes USD data storage verbose, but also very flexible, and very easy to work on in teams.